atom36942123/atom/README.md

 # what is atom
-1. atom has a complete set of pre-built modules that can be used to build production-ready applications in weeks instead of months.
+1. atom has a complete set of pre-built modules that can be used to build production-ready applications in weeks instead of months. ny application has two major part - backend/frontend. backend is something that takes time and involves complexity. atom is written to simplify backend development which is common across any product. with atom, anyone can deploy ~50% of the backend in ~2 weeks.
 2. atom is non opionated. all the features are generic without any bias for any particular application.
 3. atom is fully scalable as per need.
 4. atom follows functional programming paradigm
 5. example: backend for tinder can be build with atom with-in ~2 week
 6. api docs= https://atom-tbsk.onrender.com/docs
-7. tech stack = python/fastapi/postgres/redis/mongodb/elasticsearch/ec2/s3/ses/jenkins/postman/retool/appsmith/sentry/postgis/ec2/s3/ses/render
-8. vision = to help aspiring entrepreneurs with their technology part so that they can launch/validate faster.
-9. email = atom36942@gmail.com
-10. any application has two major part - backend/frontend. backend is something that takes time and involves complexity. atom is written to simplify backend development which is common across any product. with atom, anyone can deploy ~50% of the backend in ~2 weeks.

 # what type of applications atom can build
 1. ecommnerce
 2. tinder like apps